vtortola/WebSocketListener/README.md

 The client provides means to read and write messages.
 With the client, as in the underlying `NetworkStream`, is possible to write and read at the same time even from different threads, but is not possible to read from two or more threads at the same time, same for writing.

+#### Receiving messages

-With the client we can await a message as a readonly stream:
+With the client we can *await* a message as a readonly stream:

 ```cs
    WebSocketMessageReadStream messageReadStream = await client.ReadMessageAsync(cancellationToken);
 ```

+Messages are a stream-like objects, so is it possible to use regular .NET framework tools to work with them.
+The `WebSocketMessageReadStream.MessageType` property indicates the kind of content the message contains, so it can be used to select a different handling approach.

-At first, the `WebSocketMessageReadStream` will contain information from the header, like type of message (Text or Binary) but not the message content, neither the message length, since a frame only contains the frame length rather than the total message length, therefore that information could be missleading.
+The returned `WebSocketMessageReadStream` object will contain information from the header, like type of message (Text or Binary) but not the message content, neither the message length, since a frame only contains the frame length rather than the total message length, therefore that information could be missleading.

-The message is a stream-like object, so is it possible to use regular .NET framework tools to work with them.
-The `WebSocketMessageReadStream.MessageType` property indicates what kind of content does the message contain, so it can be used to infer what type of handling does the message need.

 A text message can be read with a simple `StreamReader`.
 It is worth remember that according to the WebSockets specs, it always uses UTF8 for text enconding: